Residence Hall Handbook

 Residence Life Staff Duty and On-Call Procedures

 There is also professional hall staff on-call 24 hours a day, seven days a week.
-The RLC or GRD on-call provides back up and support for the RA on duty in each area.
+The Professional Staff on-call provides back up and support for the RA on duty in each area.

 Room Change Requests

 The Department of Residence Life and Housing wants each student to have the best possible residential experience.
-If you would like a different room type, different building, different price point, or simply a change of scenery, you may submit a room change request.
+If you would like a different room type, different building, different price point, or simply a change of scenery, you may submit a room change request through the My Housing portal in My Akron.
 Requests are reviewed and compared with our available spaces.
 Residence Life and Housing will do our best to honor your request to move or work with you to identify available options.
 Students must gain approval from Residence Life and Housing prior to moving.
 Unauthorized room/building relocations are not permitted and are subject to disciplinary action.
 It is not our preference to move a student without his or her consent, however, per the terms of the housing agreement, Residence Life and Housing reserves the right to change a student’s room assignment and move students when it is in the best interest of the students and/or the residence hall community.

 Living with others has both its challenges and rewards.
 In order to ensure a positive living environment throughout the academic year, it is important to communicate expectations.
 Your RA will encourage you at the beginning of each semester to complete a roommate agreement.